arrowhead-f/x509-profile/proposal.md

 They _may_ be used for revoking CA certificates.

 Eclipse Arrowhead comes with its own certificate revocation procedure via its _Certificate Authority_ system.
-Its use is _recommended_ for revoking and verifying the validity of end entity certificates.
+Its use is _recommended_ for revoking and verifying the validity of On-Boarding, Device, System and Operator certificates.

 #### 2.1.9.5 Information Extension

 The information extensions allows various types of data sources or services to be associated with the certificate holder.
 These extensions _should not_ be used.

-Eclipse Arrowhead a service-oriented architecture with its own provisions for metadata distribution and service management.
+Eclipse Arrowhead has its own provisions for metadata distribution and service management, via the _Service Registry_ system, _Gatekeeper_ system, and other.
-Those provisions _should_ be used when possible.
+Those provisions _should_ be used.

 #### 2.1.9.6 Other Extensions